 President and CEO, Cindy Fisher, Ed.D.

 Dr. Cindy Fisher has a Bachelor of Science in Elementary Education with an emphasis in K-12 Learning Disabilities, a Master of Arts degree in Special Education with an emphasis in Learning Disabilities, an Education Specialist degree in K-12 Educational Administration, and a Doctorate of Education in K-12 Education Administration.
-She is proud of her dissertation “Photography as a Communication Tool for Persons with Intellectual and Developmental Disabilities”.
-In conducting this qualitative research study, she bridged her interests in photography, social critical theory, self-determination, self-advocacy, and parent involvement.
-This study brought to light a new level of voice, the Voice of Grace, as an addition to theory outlined in Women’s Ways of Knowing: The Development of Self, Voice, and Mind (Belenky, 1986).
+Her dissertation “Photography as a Communication Tool for Persons with Intellectual and Developmental Disabilities” bridged her interests in photography, social critical theory, self-determination, self-advocacy, and parent involvement.
+This qualitative study brought to light a new level of voice, the Voice of Grace, as an addition to theory outlined in Women’s Ways of Knowing: The Development of Self, Voice, and Mind (Belenky, 1986).
 Self determination is a core value, reflected in Smart Steps Mobile.

 Copyright 2017 Smart Steps LLC